CO2 distillation explained

 « A-Z Summary Listings

-From Ananda Aromatherapy, pure Vanilla 'total' essential oil, CO2 distilled from Vanilla beans organically-grown in Madagascar.
-This lovely oil has a very high 26% vanillin concentration, with the most luxurious vanilla aroma we've ever experienced.
+From Ananda Aromatherapy, pure Vanilla 'total' essential oil, CO2 distilled from Vanilla beans grown in Madagascar.
+This lovely oil has a 12% vanillin concentration, with the most luxurious vanilla aroma we've ever experienced.
 Note that this 'total' extract are nearly solid at room temperature, and may need warming before blending.
-We've also added an new Vanilla Tahitenis, with an incredible aroma and flavor.
-It's almost candy like, and is liquid at room temperature.

 This has 14x the amount of natural vanillin compared to 10-fold solvent extracted oleoresin ~ See the note* below on the various types of vanilla extracts available, and why think this is such an incredible oil!